 A notable feature in the imaginary part of $\sigma_H$ is the low-frequency cutoff that is of the order of normal-state interband energy separation.
-This further confirms that only interband scattering processes are involved in contributing to the intrinsic Hall response and attests to the critical role of interband velocity.
+This further confirms that only interband scattering processes contribute to the intrinsic Hall response and attests to the critical role of interband velocity.
 In the Supplementary~\cite{supplementary}, we perform another model calculation, wherein the pairing is constructed directly in the band basis, and obtain qualitatively similar results.

-Figure~\ref{fig:cond} (b) shows the variation of $\sigma_{H}$ with the SOC strength and also the superconducting-state spin polarization $\rho_\ua - \rho_\da$.
-Consistent with the above analyses, $\sigma_{H}$ increases roughly linearly with the strength of SOC (thus the Berry curvature and the normal-state spin Hall conductivity, see Fig.~\ref{fig:Berry} (b)) and the spin polarization.
-In actual calculations, we vary the spin polarization by tuning the overall gap amplitude while keeping the their ratio fixed with $\Delta_{A_1}/\Delta_{A_2}=2$ [see inset of Fig.~\ref{fig:cond} (b)].
+Figure~\ref{fig:cond} (b) shows the variation of $\sigma_{H}$ with the SOC strength $\eta_0$ and also with the superconducting-state spin polarization $\rho_\ua - \rho_\da$.
+Consistent with the above analyses, $\sigma_{H}$ increases roughly linearly with $\eta_0$ (thus the normal-state spin Hall conductivity, see Fig.~\ref{fig:Berry} (b)) and the spin polarization.
+In practice, the spin polarization is tuned by varying the overall gap amplitude while keeping their ratio fixed with $\Delta_{A_1}/\Delta_{A_2}=2$ [see inset of Fig.~\ref{fig:cond} (b)].

 For the 3D chiral $p$-wave state, the Hamiltonian in general cannot be block-diagonalized into individual pseudospin subspace.
-One exception is the limit wherein only the out-of-plane pairing $\Delta_\perp$ is present in the gap function Eq.~\eqref{eq:3DchiralPwave}.
-Finite charge Hall effect is thus also expected, following the above analyses.
+One exception is when only the out-of-plane pairing $\Delta_\perp$ is present in the gap function Eq.~\eqref{eq:3DchiralPwave}.
+Finite charge Hall effect is hence also expected, following the above analyses.
+An exemplary calculation for a representative 3D chiral $p$-wave state is provided in the Supplementary~\cite{supplementary}.
+The results are similar to those obtained for the nonunitary helical $p$-wave model.
 Further taking into account in-plane pairing $\Delta_{\parallel}$ does not change this conclusion qualitatively.
-In the Supplementary~\cite{supplementary}, we provide an exemplar calculation for a model with 3D chiral $p$-wave pairing.
-The results are similar to those obtained for the non-unitary helical $p$-wave model.
-Additionally, $\sigma_H$ is found to be predominantly determined by $\Delta_\perp$, which sets the degree of the non-unitarity of the 3D chiral $p$-wave pairing model.
+Thus, $\sigma_H$ is predominantly determined by $\Delta_\perp$, which sets the degree of the non-unitarity of the pairing.